-[1] Under Paragraph (A) of this rule, a member who is not covered by professional liability insurance is required to disclose that fact directly to a client at the time of the engagement.
-This requirement applies with respect to new clients and returning clients who engage a member to provide additional legal services.
+[1] The disclosure obligation imposed Under by Paragraph (A) of this rule, a member who is not covered by professional liability insurance is required to disclose that fact directly to a client at the time of the engagement.
+This requirement applies with respect to new clients and new engagements with returning clients who engage a member to provide additional legal services.
 Paragraph (C) of this rule is transitional, and requires notice to existing clients for whom a member is currently rendering continuing legal services on the effective date of this rule.
 Notice is not required pursuant to Paragraph (C) if, for example, before the effective date of this rule, a member has completed the preparation of a will for a client or completed legal services relating to the incorporation of a client's business, if no continuing legal services are being provided for the client on the effective date of this rule.
 If, however, the same client returns for additional legal services after the effective date of this rule, notice would be required pursuant to Paragraph (A).